jupyterhub/jupyterhub/docs/source/contributing/tests.rst

 Testing JupyterHub and linting code
 ===================================

-Unit tests help confirming that JupyterHub works as intended and does so even when modifications are made.
+Unit tests help confirm that JupyterHub works as intended, including after modifications are made.
 Additionally, they help in clarifying our expectations for our code.

 JupyterHub uses `pytest <https://pytest.org>`_ for all the tests.
 You can find them under the `jupyterhub/tests <https://github.com/jupyterhub/jupyterhub/tree/main/jupyterhub/tests>`_ directory in the git repository.